This crusade is much more important than the anti-lynching movement,

 because there would be no lynching if it did not start in the schoolroom.

 On Feb.
 7, 1926, Carter G. Woodson, initiated the first celebration of Negro History Week which led to Black History Month, to extend and deepen the study and scholarship on African American history, all year long.
-Here is an essay on the history and purpose of Black History Month, followed by recommended articles and resources on Black history.
+Further below is an essay on the history and purpose of the commemoration, including why Woodson chose February.

 By Daryl Michael Scott

 Carter G. Woodson chose February for Negro History Week for reasons of tradition and reform.
 It is commonly said that Woodson selected February to encompass the birthdays of two great Americans who played a prominent role in shaping Black history, namely Abraham Lincoln and Frederick Douglass, whose birthdays are the 12th and the 14th, respectively.
 More importantly, he chose them for reasons of tradition.
 Since Lincoln’s assassination in 1865, the Black community, along with other Republicans, had been celebrating the fallen president’s birthday.
 And since the late 1890s, Black communities across the country had been celebrating Douglass’.
 Well aware of the pre-existing celebrations, Woodson built Negro History Week around traditional days of commemorating the Black past.
 He was asking the public to extend their study of Black history, not to create a new tradition.
 In doing so, he increased his chances for success.